Exceptions in Python

-Python has many built-in exceptions which forces your program to output an error when something in it goes wrong.
+Python has many built-in exceptions that are raised when your program encounters an error (something in the program goes wrong).

-When these exceptions occur, it causes the current process to stop and passes it to the calling process until it is handled.
-If not handled, our program will crash.
+When these exceptions occur, the Python interpreter stops the current process and passes it to the calling process until it is handled.
+If not handled, the program will crash.

 C, the exception passes to